lexro/love-my-food/README.md

 # Love-my-food

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a restaurant reviewer application that focuses on accessibility.
+It is built using Ember and Ember engines.

 ## Prerequisites